- Robyn Saito

 Does my life insurance need to have the same beneficiary as my will?

 No, your will and your life insurance do not need to have the same beneficiary.
 The exception is if you live in a community property state, in which case your spouse is entitled to receive both the life insurance death benefit and the assets of your estate.

 Putting the life insurance death benefit in a trust

 Trusts have specific rules that dictate who can access the assets in the trust and when.
 Unlike a will, assets in a trust are usually not subject to probate, and they are owned by the trust (not your estate) until they’ve been distributed.

 With life insurance, your options are more limited.
 You can’t use your life insurance to establish a new trust, but you can designate an already-existing revocable trust as your beneficiary.
-If there are terms in the trust specifically governing how the death benefit is spent by the trust’s beneficiaries, then those terms will go into effect once it is funded by the death benefit.
+If there are terms in the trust specifically governing how the trust’s beneficiaries spend the death benefit, then those terms will go into effect once the death benefit funds it.